felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 - dim_month ( the calendar spine )

 **SQL Method**
+- **Identify first credit usage**: Join loans to customers and, for each customer, find the earliest loan origination date that occurs on or after the signup date.
+This ensures activation reflects the first valid use of credit.
-- Compute the time difference between signup date and first loan origination per customer.
+- **Measure activation delay**: Calculate activation time as the number of days between customer signup and first loan origination.
-- Aggregate activation times by signup cohort.
+- **Summarize by cohort**: Group customers by signup month and compute the average and median activation days for each cohort to compare how quickly different signup cohorts activate into borrowing.

 **Python Method**
 - Analyze activation-time distributions and segment differences.